-

 With his son Doug, William laid the foundation for the Crown Engineering Works where he remained working until his death in 1926.
 The thriving business grew and moved from the Brisbane CBD to over the river in South Brisbane.
 In the late 1940's it was taken over by Doug's sons John and Bill.
 Ever since the late 1970's John's sons Ray and Ian have been running the business.

 In 1911 William was in the news again for having invented a portable cane trash cutter.
 In 1922, he delivered sermons upon the request of the Toowoomba Church of Christ community.
 As president and general scecretary for the Associated Churches of Christ he was on many committees, and was for 40 years considered to be a highly regarded and esteemed member.
-The news also took great interest in his sudden death upon a tram one Saturday morning when he was travelling to his city workplace from his home in Coorparoo.
+The news also took great interest in his sudden death upon a tram one Saturday morning when he was travelling to his city workplace from his home in Coorparoo.» Wilhelm Suchting (1871–1926)

-married Anna Adermann (1867–1938) in Brisbane, 20.12.1889
+married Anna Adermann (1867–1938) in Brisbane, 20.12.1889and they had the following children:

 Hilda Anna Mildred Suchting 08.03.1891 –